 Investment Risk.
-Prior to March 2007, we invested in equity instruments of privately held companies.
-We have minority stake equity investments in Cashido and Vastview Technology, private companies related to semiconductor and other technology industries.
+We invest in equity instruments of privately held companies.
+We have minority stake equity investments in Cashido, Vastview and Deep Vision, private companies related to the semiconductor and other technology industries.
 These investments are accounted for under the cost method because our ownership is less than 20% and we do not have the ability to exercise significant influence over the operations of these companies.
-As of December 31, 2017, the aggregate carrying value of these investments on our balance sheet was nil.
+In 2018, we invested in 49% of the equity of ProGrade and accounted for this investment under the equity method.
+As of December 31, 2018, the aggregate carrying value of these investments on our balance sheet was US\$4.2 million.
 We monitor these investments for impairment and make appropriate reductions in carrying value when an impairment is deemed to be other than temporary.
-The impairments loss for the years ended on December 31, 2015, 2016 and 2017 was nil, US\$13 thousand and US\$120 thousand, respectively.
+The impairments losses for the years ended on December 31, 2018 were US\$13 thousand, US\$120 thousand and nil, respectively.

-As of December 31, 2017, we also had the short-term investments of US\$6.1 million in principal protected notes and of US\$0.8 million in bond funds.
+As of December 31, 2018, we also had the short-term investments of US\$3.6 million in principal protected notes.